 Have you ever visited a website and see the tiny “broken link” icon or clicked a link that either went nowhere or to a “404” page?
 You know how frustrating that is, so don’t let it happen to your website.
 Using a broken link checker website or broken link plugin within WordPress can help you manage and quickly fix those broken links.

 You may not have changed any pages on your site, but if you link to an external site and that site changes something – boom, now you have a broken link.
-Site Maintenance Plans from Code3 Creative include checking for and fixing broken links.
+Website Care Plans from Code3 Creative include checking for and fixing broken links.

 3. Copyright Year Isn’t Accurate